Studying with us

 The University of Hertfordshire's observatory is one of the UK's largest and most extensive facilities for teaching observational astronomy.

-We have 8 high-quality metal domes - the most of any observatory in the UK, each housing a telescope or number of telescopes.
+We have 8 high-quality metal domes - the most of any observatory in the UK - each housing at least one telescope.
 Many of the telescopes are similar and set up with similar cameras and filters.
-This allows us to keep group sizes smaller during practicals ensuring everybody gets to operate hands-on.
-Additionally with three of these telescopes running robotically we can multiply the amount of observations we can take each clear night.
+This allows us to keep group sizes smaller during observing practicals, ensuring everybody gets hands-on experience operating a telescope.
+Additionally, three of these telescopes can run robotically so we can maximise the amount of data we can capture on clear nights.

 Course modules